puppetlabs/bolt/documentation/using_plugins.md

 ### Task

 The `task` plugin lets a Bolt plugin hook run a task.
 How this task is run depends on the hook called.
-In most cases the task will run on the localhost target without access to any configuration defined in an inventory file, but with access to any parameters that are configured.
+For all hooks except puppet_library the task will run on the localhost target without access to any configuration defined in an inventory file, but with access to any parameters that are configured.
 The plugin extracts the `value` key and uses that as the value.

 To use the `task` plugin to load targets, the task value must return an array of target objects in the format that the inventory file accepts.
 When referring to